CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/installation.md

 ### Cannot publish a package {#ts-no-publish}

 Check that the "Service Fabric Api Gateway Endpoint", "Service Fabric Using Self Signed Certificates", "Service Fabric ApiGateway Basic Auth Username" and "Service Fabric ApiGateway Basic Auth Password" in the "parameters.xml" file used for installing Cortex Gateway are correct.
 If any of them are not, update them and reinstall Cortex Gateway or update the value in the "web.config" file and restart the website.
-If the value is correct, please contact Cortex Support for assistance.
+If the value is correct, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for assistance.

 Ensure that the HA Services are healthy by following these steps: